constgen/neutrino-preset-koa/README.md

    // don't call .listen()
 ```

 **Important:** This preset requires your entry point to export an instance of Koa application.
 But you don't need to start it by calling `listen()` method.
 The preset has a built-in launch server that will do it internally.
-You can only [customize](#Customizing) the server in the preset options.
+You can only [customize](#customizing) the server in the preset options.

-Now edit your project's `package.json` to add commands for starting and building the application.
+Now edit your project's 'package.json' to add commands for starting and building the application.

 ```json
 {